Ryca77/react-zombie-apocalypse/README.md

 # Will You Survive A Zombie Apocalypse?

-A lighthearted single page app which analyses various user inputs, their current location and a randomly generated zombie infection position in the UK, to determine whether they would make it to one of six designated safe zones before being overcome by zombies.
+A lighthearted single page app which analyses various user inputs, their current location and a randomly generated zombie infection point in the UK, to determine whether the user would make it to one of six designated safe zones before being overcome by zombies.

 ## User Journey